cyberbotics/competition-template/README.md

 The available commands are:

-- "run": this will execute an automated test of your controller and update the leaderboard with its performance and the animation files.
+- **"run"**: this will execute an automated test of your controller and update the leaderboard with its performance and the animation files.
-- "unregister": use this command if you want to unregister your controller from the leaderboard.
+- **"unregister"**: use this command if you want to unregister your controller from the leaderboard.

 ### Modify the template controller and/or create your own one